-This amazing Vermicelli Rice is a popular Middle Eastern side dish that combines toasted vermicelli pasta with long-grain Basmati rice!
-The flavorful rice side dish is easy to make, extremely versatile, and intensely flavorful despite only having a few ingredients!
+Vermicelli rice is an amazingly popular Middle Eastern side dish that combines toasted vermicelli pasta with long-grain Basmati rice!
+The flavorful rice side dish is easy to make, extremely versatile, and intensely flavorful.
+You would never know it only has a few ingredients!

 This Vermicelli is easy to make but rich and nutty in flavor.
 With only Basmati rice, vermicelli, salt, and oil (with the option of adding pine nuts), you won’t need to load up the shopping cart for this one.